mknecht/explaining-the-webapp-testing-landscape/README.md

 (And not without reason: I find a lot of concepts are being used rather vaguely or ambiguously.)

-Here, I'll answer these questions:
+For all of those, I'll answer these questions:

-1. What is it?
+1. What is it good for?
-1. Where can it be found in the technology landscape?
+1. Where does it fit in the tech landscape?

 ### What I don't care about.

-By the way, here I'm interested in *end-to-end tests* only.
+I'm interested in *end-to-end tests* only.
 This means tests that interact with your web application running as if in production.
 No mocking the database, no unit-testing JavaScript UI components.
 The whole thing.
 (I'll mention some technologies, like Rhino, but only to point out where the scope of end-to-end testing ends.)

 ## Let's get started!